eugenix-io/logx-aggregator-contracts/README.md

 function closePosition(PositionArgs calldata args, PositionOrderExtra calldata extra) external payable
 ```
 Note - in case of MUX, PositionArgs are common for opening and closing positions - both these functions internally call ‘placePositionOrder()’ on exchange proxy.
-We still have two separate functions for opening and closing positions instead of one to maintain continuity with the GMX interface.
+We still have two separate functions for opening and closing positions instead of one to maintain consistency with the GMX interface.

 #### PositionArgs
 ```solidity